CP1401/Practicals/prac_06/README.md

 In your PyCharm practicals project, you should be using a new folder for each prac (NOT a new project).
 For this practical, create a new folder called `prac_06` to store all the files.

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p6questions.txt`.

 ## Quick Questions